dart-lang/sdk/doc/lint-lifecycle.md

 * complete semantics
 * complete implementation (with no false-positives)
 * established long-term value (e.g., inclusion in a recommended lint set)

+### Removal

+Deprecated or experimental lints can be removed.
+A stable lint should be deprecated before removal.

+(**NOTE**: A change that removes an existing lint should have a corresponding `CHANGELOG` entry.)